Hoof growth – how a horse’s hoof grows

 - This is why your farrier must maintain a regular schedule, even if your horse is desperate to grow some hoof, for whatever reason.
 Perhaps, if your horse lives in South Dakota, and it’s winter, and he grows symmetrically, you might be able to go one week longer between visits.

 - Otherwise, keep your farrier on a schedule that works for your horse.
 Some horses are four weeks, some are eight, it will depend.
 Work with your team to determine the best schedule!

 Regular maintenance is beneficial so that you are not overcorrecting an extreme situation, which requires a significant adjustment in terms of your horse “getting used” to his new hooves after a trim.

 - By routine and frequent trimmings and shoeings on a tight schedule, you create a uniform shoeing cycle with no extremes, which helps your horse grow more hoof correctly.
 Maintain the hoof without dealing with extremes (too long here, too short there) and the hoof will be happy, comfortable, and grow well.

-- A specific example of this would be a horse that grows a lot of toe, and while you think this may be great, it’s the heel that takes the brunt of this as the toe grows out, and often times can prevent the heel from growing at all.
-Staying on top of this with regular hoof care and trimming prevents this type of situation, and your horse will thank you for it!
+- A specific example of this would be a horse that grows a lot of toe, and while you think this may be great, the heel takes the brunt of this as the toe grows out, and oftentimes can prevent the heel from growing at all.
+Staying on top of this with regular hoof care and trimming prevents this situation, and your horse will thank you for it!